June 2nd 2017

 200g mixed berries

-Place the coconut water, honey and lemon juice in a small pan (or use elderflower, without the honey and lemon).
+Place the coconut water, maple syrup and lemon juice in a small pan (or use elderflower, without the maple syrup and lemon).
 Stir, then sprinkle over the agar flakes and bring to the boil without stirring.
 Lower the heat and simmer for 5–7 minutes, stirring occasionally until the agar has dissolved.
 Pour into a heatproof jug and leave to cool for 15–20 minutes.

 Divide the berries between 6 small glasses and pour the cooled liquid over the top.
 Agar will set at room temperature usually within the hour, but these are very nice chilled if made in advance.